 Long hours also need to be de-normalized and employees should fight against the current, setting healthy boundaries and prioritizing work-life balance.

 If you are surrounded by people who brag about busyness in your work environment, it may be time for you to pause and reflect on how that is affecting your behavior, work schedule, and personal life.
 Understanding your priorities outside of your professional life will help you to make the changes you need to improve life balance and overall happiness.

 4. Work with people who prioritize work-life balance for healthy career development

-I asked Ioana about the feasibility of having work-life balance and career growth.
-In her research she learned that, in large organizations, the culture varies based on the team and departments.
-There are two main factors that impact work-life balance and job satisfaction:
+I asked Ioana about the feasibility of having a work-life balance and career growth.
+In her research, she learned that, in large organizations, the culture varies based on the team and departments.
+Two main factors impact work-life balance and job satisfaction:

 1. Manager's soft skills